bpschmitt/offsite-k8s-workshop/05. POMI/README.md

               - python_my_gauge
               - python_my_counter
 ```
+## Upgrading `newrelic-bundle`

+In order to make this configuration active, you'll need to upgrade the `newrelic-bundle` again.
+Run the command below to apply the changes to your cluster.
 ```
 $ helm upgrade newrelic-bundle newrelic/nri-bundle -n newrelic --reuse-values -f ./values.yaml Release "newrelic-bundle" has been upgraded.
 Happy Helming!